Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 *Anitya* is often reduced to “everything changes,” which oversimplifies both its scope and its implications.

-Curiously, *dharma* are said to be not-self and impermanent, while *saṃskāra*—fabricated or conditioned things—are said to be *duḥkha*.
+Curiously, *dharmā* are said to be not-self and impermanent, while *saṃskāra*—fabricated or conditioned things—are said to be *duḥkha*.
 The significance of this distinction remains unresolved across traditions.

 ---

 *Nirvāṇa* is the express goal of the Buddhist path but there is no consensus on what it actually is.

-The word is metaphorical: *nir* (“out”) + *vāṇa* (“blowing”) refers to the extinguishing of a flame.
+The word is metaphorical.
+It refers to the extinguishing of a flame.

-Broadly, *nirvāṇa* signifies escape from *saṃsāra*—literally "going around", this existence, the cycle of birth-and-death rebirth.
+Broadly, *nirvāṇa* signifies escape from *saṃsāra*—literally "going around"; this existence, the cycle of birth-and-death rebirth.

+Some present *nirvāṇa* as **epistemic clarity**—the cessation of delusion.

+Others, as **ontological release**—the cessation of causal formations.

+Interpretations vary widely, with common claims describing it as a state, a realization, a cessation, or a type of special consciousness.

 This “extinguishing” is often framed in the negatives: extinguishing of craving, becoming, aversion, hatred, delusion.
 Or all of the above.

-Interpretations vary widely, with common claims describing it as a state, a realization, a cessation, or a type of special consciousness.

-Some present *nirvāṇa* as **epistemic clarity**—the cessation of delusion.

-Others, as **ontological release**—the cessation of causal formations.
+Sometimes, it's framed in the positive: The secure, the wonderful, the haven, etc.

+Some say it is unborn, some say it's free of born things.

-Some schools reject dualities, claiming that *nirvāṇa* and *saṃsāra* are **indistinguishable**—but **not identical** either.
+Some schools reject dualities altogether, claiming that *nirvāṇa* and *saṃsāra* are **indistinguishable**—but **not identical** either.

 ---